Empoli–Siena railway

-The Empoli–Siena railway (formmerly known in Italian as the ferrovia Centrale Toscana—Central Tuscan railway) is an Italian railway that connects Empoli and Siena.
+The Empoli–Siena railway (formerly known in Italian as the ferrovia Centrale Toscana—Central Tuscan railway) is an Italian railway that connects Empoli and Siena.
 The route follows the valleys of Elsa river as far as Poggibonsi and then the Staggia stream, which were very convenient when the line was planned.
 The route is in fact flat and substantially straight from Empoli to Poggibonsi, then ascends with wide and long curves through the hills of central Tuscany to Siena.

 It is currently managed by Rete Ferroviaria Italiana, which considers it a complementary line.
 It is not electrified and single track between Empoli and Granaiolo, double track between Granaiolo and Poggibonsi and again single track from Poggibonsi to Siena.
 The passenger service on the Empoli–Siena–Chiusi railway is carried out by Trenitalia.

 History

 In 1840 the governor of Siena, Luigi Serristori, who had previously participated in the preliminary studies for the construction of the Leopolda Railway, promoted the construction of a railway between Florence and Siena.

 The construction of the line (originally called the strada ferrata Centrale Toscana and later the ferrovia Centrale Toscana, both meaning "Central Tuscan railway" from Empoli to Orte), was financed with private capital mainly from Siena; the concessionary company of the same name was established in 1844 and obtained the concession from the Grand Duchy of Tuscany on 5 July 1845.